LjiljanaV-M/docs/README.md

 ### Deployment

 When updated documentation is pushed to the master branch, it is automatically pushed to the server

-TODO: FURTHER INSTRUCTIONS FOR DEPLOYMENT

-To see the latest build, visit the [Travis CI page](https://travis-ci.org/spark/docs).

 ### Organization